-- three important herds of barren-ground caribou: Bathurst herd, Bluenose-West and the Bluenose-East herds.
-The GBLW is fall and wintering habitat for both the Bluenose East and West herds, including an Important Wildlife Area for the Bluenose-East herd (an Important Wildlife Area is a Government of the Northwest Territories key habitat designation.
+- three important barren-ground caribou herds (Bathurst, Bluenose-West and Bluenose-East).
+The GBLW is fall and wintering habitat for both the Bluenose-East and Bluenose-West herds and in some winters the Bathurst herd, and includes an Important Wildlife Area for the Bluenose-East herd (an Important Wildlife Area is a Government of the Northwest Territories key habitat designation.
 Details can be found in "Important Wildlife Areas in the Western Northwest Territories", Wilson, JA and Haas, CA. 2012.
 ENR, GNWT).
-The Bluenose-East herd is of particular value to the SSA and in particular to the community of Déline; - muskox habitat and three Important Wildlife Areas for muskox; - eskers and habitat for denning wolves, wolverines, arctic fox, red fox and bears, particularly grizzly bears; - general moose habitat and an Important Wildlife Area for moose; - boreal woodland caribou habitat: - furbearer habitat and several Important Wildlife Areas for marten; - general waterfowl habitat, important breeding duck habitat, and important habitat for waterfowl and shorebirds including breeding and nesting habitats.
+The Bluenose-East herd is of particular value to the Sahtu and in particular to the community of Déline; - muskox habitat and three Important Wildlife Areas for muskox; - eskers and habitat for denning wolves, wolverines, arctic fox, red fox and bears, particularly grizzly bears; - general moose habitat and an Important Wildlife Area for moose; - boreal woodland caribou habitat; - furbearer habitat and several Important Wildlife Areas for marten; - general waterfowl habitat, important breeding duck habitat, and important habitat for waterfowl and shorebirds including breeding and nesting habitats.

 In addition to species-specific Important Wildlife Areas there are three Important Wildlife Areas within the GBLW identified as "Unique Areas Important to Multiple Species".

-May-be at risk plants, International Biological Programme sites and karst features are also documented in the GBLW.
+International Biological Programme sites and karst features are also documented in the GBLW.

 In summary, the GBLW is a unique, special and vulnerable place.
 The watershed is a largely intact and pristine ecosystem that stands at the confluence of three of Canada's 15 ecozones.
 The unpolluted nature of its waters, its healthy fisheries and the presence of grizzly bear and barren ground caribou in healthy numbers throughout the watershed describe an ecosystem with a high degree of ecological integrity.
-But the effects of over-harvesting of large trout have been seen in the past in parts of GBL; the effects of over-harvesting of muskox almost drove that species to extinction; boreal woodland caribou is now listed as a threatened species under SARA; barrenground caribou herds have declined recently, some dramatically; and in some local areas, the effects of poor mining practices scarred the land and polluted local waters.
+But the effects of over-harvesting of large trout have been seen in the past in parts of GBL; the effects of over-harvesting of muskox almost drove that species to extinction; boreal woodland caribou is now listed as a threatened species under the federal Species at Risk Act; barren-ground caribou herds have declined recently, some dramatically; and in some local areas, the effects of poor mining practices scarred the land and polluted local waters.
 Diligence is required if the ecological integrity of the GBLW is to be maintained.